jharwell/sierra/docs/src/requirements/index.rst

    requirement is easy to meet.
 For real robot execution environments (see :ref:`plugins/execenv/realrobot`), this can be more difficult to meet.

+   ..
+IMPORTANT:: SIERRA does *not* create the output root for each experimental
+                  run for you.
+This is to support workflows where output data is stored in a database.
+Plus, most programming languages have a "create this directory and all its parents as needed" call which is trivial to add if needed.

 #.
 All experimental run outputs are in a format that SIERRA understands within
    the output directory for the run.
 See :ref:`plugins/storage` for which output formats are currently understood by SIERRA.
 If your output format is not in